*Please call Austin at: (424) 419-7124 for all repairwork in California

 *All repair work is by Appointment Only Please call 818-985-9846

-To the best of my knowledge I am the only clarinet repairman, designer in California that worked at Buffet setting up clarinets.
+For a while I worked at Buffet in California setting up clarinets.
 I worked with Francois Kloc and know a lot about Buffet clarinets.

 Professional Clarinet Repair: All work is by appointment 818-095-9846

 B-Flat, A, C Clarinets $595.00 *add $100.00 for key polishing: $695.00